HallexCosta/be-a-savior/README.md

-## Be a Savior
+## Be a Savior - Server API

-This repository has the be a savior api
+This is the repository of project Be a Savior Server API.
+Click [here](https://www.figma.com/file/gCI9SPrN1WMvo2WkqN0DFY/Be-a-Savior?t=3TkE4U8GDea94UD6-0) to access Figma.
+Click [here](https://github.com/hallancosta/be-a-savior) to access front-end mobile repository
+Click [here](https://be-a-savior.netlify.app) to access landing page presentation.

 How to use?